top of page

 on my own?

-Some people prefer not to start on their own, simply because they’re unsure what to expect.
+Many people choose not to begin on their own, simply because they are unsure what to expect.

-If you’ve already started practising TRE® on your own but aren’t experiencing the benefits you hoped for or if the practice feels too intense or overwhelming, learning with a Certified TRE® Provider can make a big difference.
+If you’ve already started practising TRE® on your own and aren’t experiencing the benefits you hoped for, learning with a Certified TRE® Provider can make a big difference.

 TRE Provider Sylvia's upper body demonstrating one part of TRE's warm-up exercise number five.
 Her hands are sitting on the back of her bottom, and her body is turning to the right, smiling into the camera.
 She is wearing a teal long-sleeved top and dark blue tight gym trousers.